Important COVID-19 Travel

 If you’re planning travel to Eswatini, find out what you need to know about coronavirus there in the Coronavirus section.

-There are currently no commercial options to return to the UK from Eswatini.
+There are no direct commercial options to return to the UK from Eswatini.
+All air travel is via South Africa.
 See Coronavirus section.

 Consular support is limited in Eswatini as the British High Commission does not provide consular services.
 If you are in Eswatini and need urgent help from the UK government, call +27 12 421 7500.
 If you are in the UK and worried about a British national in Eswatini, call 020 7008 1500.
 The British High Commission in Pretoria can provide consular support to British nationals in Eswatini.